cabral1888/primer-tha/README.md

 The broker will act as a data storage engine for real-time data reading, allowing streaming processes to read from it in a performant way, at the same time ensuring the data consistency with an _end-to-end exactly-once_ semantics in case of failure.

 ### Processing Layer
 This layer is the DES functionality core, accountable for performing the data enrichment in fact.
-The approach chosen was streaming given the requirements for high performance and fault-tolerance; the suggested streaming job can be built on top of AWS EMR or AWS Glue framework.
-The streaming job logic will consist of three main internal "controllers":
+The approach chosen was streaming given the requirements for high performance and fault-tolerance, which means, a single job can scale from 1 to N distributed executors, increasing the parallel computation power ensuring the fault-tolerance at the same time.
+The suggested streaming job can be built on top of AWS EMR or AWS Glue framework and its logic will consist of three main internal "controllers":
 - Data reader: process in charge of reading the data from the Broker as well as managing the checkpointing of the solution, so in case of failures, the solution won't either generate data duplication or data holes.
 It will start exactly from where it was stopped (using the offset concept)
 - Data Enricher: it's the process that will perform the enrichment of the data, using external APIs for this purpose.
 Therefore it needs to control the connection to the N Data Source APIs implemented, the data rate that will be sent in each request, the number of requests, and other configurations (see more details below)
 - Data Writer: it's a process in charge of writing the data in micro-batches to the output storage (s3 bucket), allowing the enriched data to be served.